nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-images-in-a-react-native-application.md

 };
 ```

 Let's verify we're good there.
-If we run this, search for "tylermcginnis," there we go.
+If we run this, search for "tylermcginnis", there we go.
 We get the picture now.

 ![Picture on Dashboard](../images/react-use-images-in-a-react-native-application-picture-on-dashboard.png)

-Now what we need to do is...If you remember, in the actual app, we had three buttons we could click.
+Now what we need to do is, if you remember, in the actual app, we had three buttons we could click.
 One of them took us to the profile page.
 One of them took us to the repos page.
 The other one took us to the notes page.

 Let's go ahead and build those right now.
 Start by deleting our `<Text>` components and replace them with `<TouchableHighlight>`.
-Let's keep style blank for now.
-We're going to have `onPress =`, we'll make a goToProfile function.
+Let's keep `style` blank for now.
+We're going to have `onPress =`, we'll make a `goToProfile` function.
 We'll `.bind(this)` so we get the appropriate context, and then our `underlayColor` is going to be `'#88D45F'`.Then we'll have some text in here, and then the style on this as well is going to be `styles.buttonText`.
 Then close `<TouchableHighlight>`.

 ```html
 class Dashboard extends React.Component{